01 of 05

 Again, TripAdvisor.com and other websites offer customer reviews of most places you'll consider booking.
 Sometimes the reviews are sparse, and frequently they are filled with misinformation.
 If a number of travelers complain about how uncomfortable beds ruined their rest, it's worth asking if there is a problem.

 Many of these reviews come... with traveler photos, which again should be viewed with a skeptical eye.
-In almost any location, one can find fault and take a tight photograph to make it seem like a major problem.
+In almost any location, one can find fault and take a tight photograph to make a small problem seem major.
 But thread-bare carpeting that is heavily stained and old is a sign that the place has not been maintained in a diligent manner.
 Even budget hotels should have clean, relatively new carpeting and updated mattresses under those clean sheets.